 As you'd expect from a handheld, cordless cleaner, the bin capacity won't match our top corded picks.
 The bin is just 0.6ltrs, so will need emptying regularly.
 On the upside, it's removable, which means easy emptying.
 Plus, as it fills, it doesn't lose suction power.

-Always important, this model weighs just 3.1kg, or just 2kg as a handheld.
-This is about what you'd expect for a cordless vacuum, but is, of course, much lighter than our heftier top picks.
+This model weighs just 3.1kg, or just 2kg as a handheld which is what you'd expect for a cordless vacuum, but is, of course, much lighter than our heftier other top picks.
 If you struggle to lug around a heavy vac, this really can't be beaten.

 A feature we do really like is the DustTracker LED headlights, which are perfect for highlighting all that pet hair under the sofa that you couldn't see in plain daylight.
 Other attachments include a crevice tool, dusting brush and the neat tool caddy.
 As for storage, this vacuum has a wall-mount, a real bonus for small homes or if this vac is to be kept in a kitchen utility cupboard for charging.
 What wasn't popular was the noise levels when at maximum power.